jaimeechevarria/jaimeechevarria.github.io/_posts/2022-01-21-project-crutch.md

 ---
 layout: post
-title: Project Minion
+title: Project Crutch
-summary: 3D modelling of the coolest helper.
+summary: Whole designing project of a crutch
 categories: [3D, Design]
-featured-img: minion
+featured-img: Muleta1Render2
 mathjax: true
 ---

-This project involves the development and design of a Minion 3D model (from Gru movie franchise).
-It has been developed using 3D modelling software Catia, from the company *Dassault Systemes*.
+This project involves the development and design of a crutch.
+It has been developed using 3D modelling software Creo Parametric, from the company *PTC Corporation*.

-The following images correspond to different details of the project.
+The following link corresponds to the final pdf poster presentation of the project.